atfieldson/whipworks.com/README.md

 1. If you haven't done so already, you'll also need to install the [aws-cli tools](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
 Make sure that your credentials are the default as the s3-deployment plugin only reads the default values (i.e. no named profile).

 2. run `yarn run build`, followed by `yarn run deploy`.
 That's it!

+## Tasks for Adam

+1. Select hero image (green background) for `index` page.
+2. Populate Instagram feed with images (6 of them)
+3. Flesh out "What goes into a bullwhip" section on `index`.